Doval participates in trilateral maritime meeting in Lanka | Law-Order

 Doval participates in trilateral maritime meeting in Lanka

-National Security Advisor Ajit Doval on Saturday took part in the high-level trilateral maritime dialogue here among India, Sri Lanka and the Maldives.
+National Security Advisor Ajit Doval on Saturday took part in the high-level trilateral maritime dialogue among India, Sri Lanka and the Maldives which was held here after a gap of six years.
 Sri Lanka is hosting the fourth trilateral meeting on maritime security cooperation with India and the Maldives.

-Sri Lanka's Foreign Minister and Leader of the House-Parliament, Dinesh Gunawardena, was the chief guest at the event, it said.
+Sri Lankan Foreign Minister Dinesh Gunawardena addressed the meeting as the chief guest.
+Foreign Secretary Admiral Prof. Jayanath Colombage also attended the event, the Sri Lankan Foreign Ministry tweeted without providing details of the meeting.
+The meeting took place amidst China's attempts to enhance its influence in the resource-rich Indo-Pacific region and the Indian Ocean.

+China views the Maldives as key to its Maritime Silk Road project in the Indian Ocean as it has already acquired Hambantota port in Sri Lanka and Djibouti in the Horn of Africa.
 The meeting will be attended by observers from Bangladesh, Mauritius and Seychelles, the Sri Lankan military said Thursday.

 "NSA Ajit Doval met Major Gen(Retd.)
 Kamal Gunaratne, Defence Secretary of SriLanka & discussed matters pertaining to the growing defence and security partnership between the two countries," the Indian High Commission in Colombo said in a tweet.
 The high-level trilateral meeting is designed to initiate collective action on maritime security including maritime domain awareness, legal regimes, train in search and rescue, maritime pollution response, information sharing, curbing piracy drugs arms and contraband trafficking in the Indian Ocean region.